sts10/qr-forge/README.markdown

 # QR Forge

-A Rust script to more safely generate a QR code from a 32-character TOTP secret key.
+A Rust CLI to more safely generate a QR code from a 32-character TOTP secret key.
 Can also read QR codes from image files.
 This is an updated version of my [QR Encoder](https://github.com/sts10/qrencoder).

 ## The problem this tries to solve